-- Fingers: Digits that extend from the palm of the hand, the fingers make it possible for humans to grab the smallest of objects.
+- Fingers: Digits that extend from the palm of the hand, the fingers make it possible for humans to grip the smallest of objects.

-- Back (opisthenar): The spot that everyone knows so well, the back of the hand shows the dorsal venous network, a web of veins.
+- Back (opisthenar): The back of the hand shows the dorsal venous network, a web of veins.

-- Wrist: The connection point between the arm and the hand, the wrist facilitates hand motion.
+- Wrist: The connection point between the arm and the hand, the wrist enables hand movements.